COVID-19 Protocols and Procedures

 - Have you had a positive COVID-19 test in the past 14 days?

 - Small personal items (keys, cell phone) should be placed in a CCRA-provided box, which will be stored in the locked shed during practice.
 Coaches will disinfect the boxes after every practice.
-All other personal items must be left in your car, or carried on the boat with you (e.g. water bottle, sunscreen, inhaler).
-Rowers may choose to leave their shoes on the dock, or bring them on the boat, but they will not be stored in the locked shed.
+All other personal items must be left in your car, or carried on the boat with you (e.g. water bottle, inhaler, etc.).
+Rowers may choose to leave their shoes on the shore, or bring them on the boat, but they will not be stored in the locked shed.

 - 6-foot social distancing from others must be followed at all times, including on the dock